 Other Ways of Giving

-Student organizations are a vital aspect of the College of Business Administration experience, creating networks and fostering the skills that ensure quick integration into corporate settings.
+Student organizations are a vital aspect of the College of Business experience, creating networks and fostering the skills that ensure quick integration into corporate settings.
 Our student organizations are united in ABSOC, the Associated Business Students Organization Council.
 Comprising 12 student led organizations, ABSOC has been voted "best student government organization" at California State University, Long Beach for three of the past five years.
 Our business student organizations appreciate the unique perspective of corporate representatives and welcome corporate participation as guest speakers or mentors.